touchtool/logging-practice/README.md

 How does the log message format change?
     - the log format for ``simple_config`` has a datetime that ```logging.basicConfig()``` doesn't has datetime.

+How the output changes when use ``myconfig``.
+    - in Terminal show logging message `Logging to  <RootLogger root (Level 1000)>`.
+    - It create `filename="website app"` for record the `logger.critical`.

+Run the program a second time.
+Does the output append to the log file or overwrite the old log file?
+    - After run again nothing changing.

+Do you see different messages for the root and foo loggers?
+    - see name app from root to fake message in log format.